aydenp/BirdBath/README.md

 4. Download your Twitter archive, and copy the `data` folder from it into the project root.
 5. Start the development server with `npm run serve`.
 6. Navigate to the [local site](http://localhost:8080/) and get started deleting.

+## Using it

+You'll cycle through all of your tweets.
+You can either choose to trash a tweet (shortcut: X) or move on to the next one (shortcut: N).

+Once you're done, click on the count of tweets queued to be deleted at the bottom.
+You'll be guided through the actual deletion.

 ## Contributing